How to Accessorize Your Home

 Resist the urge to dash out and buy a bunch of fashionable accessories just to finish a room.
 If you do, it will look more like a nondescript model home rather than your personal space.
 Collect accessories over time and concentrate on objects that speak to you.

-DIY home decorators and professionals alike create artful displays from carefully curated assortments of art, souvenirs, vintage accents, rugs and one-of-a-kind accessories.
-These items should be a reflection of you and not the latest home décor seen in magazines and on TV shows.
-Feel free to interject a few trends into your design, but do so sparingly or it will look contrived.
+DIY home decorators and professionals alike create artful displays from carefully curated art assortments, souvenirs, vintage accents, rugs, and one-of-a-kind accessories.
+These items should reflect you and not the latest home décor seen in magazines and on TV shows.
+Feel free to interject a few trends into your design, but do so sparingly, or it will look contrived.

 Create an Accessory Closet